CORONAVIRUS (COVID-19) IMPACT ON TCU RESEARCH

 Proposal deadlines.
 The Office of Sponsored Programs (OSP) is prepared to complete standard operating services including submitting proposals, even if personnel are working remotely.
 Our experience is that federal agencies are very flexible about deadlines under difficult circumstances beyond our control in the event university, government, or community restrictions prohibit our ability to submit.
 However, if sponsoring agencies are officially closed, proposals will most likely remain in a queue, pending resumption of agency operations – as has been the case during federal budget-related shutdowns.
 Please contact OSP at SponsoredPrograms@tcu.edu for any questions or concerns.

 Due to the rapidly evolving situation with the COVID-19 and in the interest of keeping public health and safety as our top priority we are placing the following restrictions on human subject research effective immediately.
 This is being implemented to protect research participants, researchers, and the larger TCU community from risk of infection with COVID-19 as well as to ensure ongoing access to research which may provide essential support and care to participants.
-These restrictions will be in place until at least April 3rd and will be reevaluated on an on-going basis.
+The restrictions will be in place until further notice, and we will reevaluate when in-person human subject research can safely resume.

 - Any in-person participant interaction must immediately pause.
 Research procedures involving no direct in-person interactions with participants may continue (e.g. data analysis, online surveys, telephone interviews).
 This applies to both exempt and non-exempt research studies.